 Scholarships

 For example, the Palmetto Fellows Scholarship provides up to $6,700 for freshmen and $7,500 for upperclassmen for South Carolina residents who have a minimum high school GPA of 3.5, score a 1200 on the SAT or 27 on the ACT and rank in the top 6 percent of their high school graduating class.
 The Palmetto LIFE Scholarship provides $5,000 per year to freshmen who score a 1100 on the SAT or 24 on the ACT, have a 3.0 GPA and rank in the top 30 percent of their high school class.
+The President’s scholarship provides $4,000 for in-state students and $7,500 for out-of-state students.
+To qualify, in-state students must have a high school GPA of 3.5, and have scored a 1250 or better on the SAT or a 27 on the ACT.
+Out-of-state students must have a 3.5 GPA and have scored a 1300 on the SAT or 29 on the ACT.

 Other Financial Aid

+In total, about 64 percent of students here receive some sort of financial aid.
 These are just some of the scholarships available at Coastal Carolina University.
 Academic performance is not the sole criteria for all scholarships, some take many other factors into consideration, including ethnicity, career path, etc.

 The college’s office of financial aid also stands ready to help students find other grants and scholarships they may be eligible for.
-The school’s website, has a helpful list of scholarships that students can use to see which awards they may be eligible for.
+The school’s website has a helpful list of scholarships that students can use to see which awards they may be eligible for.

 Student Financial Aid Details

-Coastal Carolina University 1496th for the average student loan amount.
+Ranks 941st for the average student loan amount.

-On campus, there’s also plenty for CCU students to do.
+On campus, there’s plenty for students to do.
 The university has more than 70 clubs and organizations students can participate in, including academic and career groups, as well as special interest groups.
+About 7 percent of students participate in Greek life—there are 10 fraternities and eight sororities on campus.

 The university recently began construction on a new student center.
 When complete, the $30 million, 128,000 sq. ft. facility will house a convocation center for basketball games and commencement and other activities and a student recreation center complete with swimming pool, indoor track and field, climbing wall and other fitness-related activities.